filler for includes

 Click here for more Darwin photos from that period.

-The Fannie Bay Goal is one of the few buildings in Darwin that survived the winds of cyclone Tracy.
+The Fannie Bay Gaol is one of the few buildings in Darwin that survived the winds of cyclone Tracy.

 And the biggest change was delivered in a few hours by Cyclone Tracy in 1974 when the existing town was nearly completely destroyed.
 The Cyclone Tracy Movie, made in 1986, is available as a DVD and contains around 9 minutes of original ABC news footage which drives home just how much this event changed Darwin forever.